Competition: Local, Regional, and National | Print Version

 The United States Fencing Association.
 The USFA is the national governing body for the Olympic sport of fencing.
 Their web page (see links) has much useful information.
 You must join the USFA ($50 per year) to fence in USFA competitions (and have the USFA magazine and the Northeast Division newsletter and competition schedule mailed to you).

 Equipment.
 All USFA meets require two electric weapons, two body cords, knickers, and for foil and saber, a lame.
 For a local meet, your child should have their own knickers (~$55), a least one electric weapon (~$90-$130 for a foil), and one body cord (~$35).
-A foil lames costs ~$145, a saber lame $180.
-You can rent everything at first, but at larger meets, we risk running out of equipment, so we encourage everyone to start accumulating their own.
+A foil lames costs ~$145, a saber lame ~$180.
+You can rent backup equipment at first, but at larger meets, we risk running out of equipment, so we encourage everyone to start accumulating their own.

 SFC is responsible for running all USFA meets held in Manchester and Rochester.
 For each day of fencing, we need a morning crew of two parents, ready to open up the building at 9:15 am, register the morning entries, handle paperwork, hand out rental gear, and run concessions until 2:00 pm.
 A second crew should take over at 1:30 pm, and hopefully be able to close up the building by 6:30 pm.
 Parents who have not run a meet should plan on volunteering at least twice: the first time or two to learn how, and again, to run one.
 Please volunteer, as these meets cannot happen without your help.

 These are regularly scheduled meets within driving distance, but may require an overnight stay in a hotel.
 These are open to all, but realistically, only fencers with at least a year or more competitive experience should attend, and most require pre-registration three or more weeks ahead of time.
-The most important ones are the North Atlantic Section Championships (our Section of the USFA), and includes our Northeast Division (Maine and New Hampshire), Vermont, Massachusetts, Rhode Island, Connecticut, and New York State (except NYC).
-To attend a Section Championship, you must pre-register four weeks ahead of time.
+We are in Region 3, and includes our Northeast Division (Maine and New Hampshire), Vermont, Massachusetts, Rhode Island, Connecticut, New Jersey, and New York State (except NYC).
+These require you to pre-register at least four weeks ahead of time.

 Other major regional meets are the various Regional Youth Circuits, and the Pomme de Terre in Boston, the Turkey Stab in Connecticut, and the Middlebury Open in Vermont.
 There are also meets in New York and Canada for the fencers competing on the national circuit.
 For these meets, you should have all your own electric competitive gear: three electric weapons, two body cords, knickers, jacket, mask, and lame.
 It is also a good idea to have a fourth weapon available.